dfmoralesb/MPE_tutorials/tutorials/ORTHOLOGY.md

 		for i in /data_tmp/$USERNAME/output/04_analyses/07_final_homologs/*.treefile; do cat $i >> 10_astral-pro/meliaceae_348_homologs.tre; done

-	Now you can check the file will all the homolog trees `meliaceae_348_homologs.tre`
+	Now you can check the file with all the homolog trees `meliaceae_348_homologs.tre`

 		cd 10_astral